 Our community promotes academic success through chapter-based scholarship programs.
 There is a minimum GPA for membership, and incentives encourage chapters to maintain a cumulative average higher than the all-university GPA.
 Fraternity men and sorority women consistently do better academically than the average WCU student.

-For the spring 2013 semester, the fraternity and sorority community achieved the following:
+For the fall 2013 semester, the fraternity and sorority community achieved the following:

 Fraternities and sororities are the most successful leadership development program for college students.
 Financial management, conflict resolution, public relations, effective goal setting and basic democratic principles are everyday lessons for our members.
 Comprehensive leadership programs teach values-based management skills and members graduate with the management and interpersonal skills needed to excel in today's society.